Proven-Paradox/shaper-system/Handbook.md

 Abilities come in two tiers.
 You may only purchase Abilities from tiers less than or equal to your Hero Tier.
 They cost 1 + (2 * their tier) XP.
 So 3 for tier 1, 5 for tier 2.

 Abilities are described in more detail in Chapter 4 and listed individually in Chapter 5.
-### Powers
+### Lessons
-Powers represent passive abilities.
+Lessons represent passive abilities.
 These generally modify rolls, giving benefits when certain conditions are met.
 They offer notable benefits when using certain types of Abilities or grant a benefit in some conditions.
-Powers cost 5 XP unless an exception is listed.
+Lessons cost 5 XP unless an exception is listed.

-Powers are described in more detail in Chapter 7.
+Lessons are described in more detail in Chapter 7.
 ### Talents
 Talents represent significantly more impactful modifications to your character’s abilities.
-They either apply more broadly or have much higher influence than Powers, and as such they are only available at first level, and then when you reach a level divisible by 5 (5, 10, 15…).
+They either apply more broadly or have much higher influence than Lessons, and as such they are only available at first level, and then when you reach a level divisible by 5 (5, 10, 15…).
 They have no cost to purchase.

 Talents are described in more detail in Chapter 8.
 ### Utilities